Thursday, 25 April 2024

 Order is, at one and the same time, that which is given in things as their inner law,

 No. Some silly peeps may have thought so but by the time Fuckall wrote this shite, Math had showed otherwise.
-What is remarkable of Borges is that he moved in the same direction as Frank Ramsey (or the Tarski who rediscovered C.S Pierce) at about the same time.
+What is remarkable about Borges is that he moved in the same direction as Frank Ramsey (or the Tarski who rediscovered C.S Pierce) at about the same time.
 Perhaps it was inevitable that one steeped in American literature would give up Krausism for Pragmatism.
 Or maybe the thing was always there in the Math.
 I don't know.
 I'm as stupid as shit.

 the hidden network that determines the way they confront one another,